cjerdonek/groome/README.md

 We encourage you to share your best-practice project structures with others as Groome templates.

-Comments and suggestions on Groome are welcome on the project's GitHub [issues page](https://github.com/cjerdonek/groome/issues).
+Comments and suggestions are welcome on the project's GitHub [issues page](https://github.com/cjerdonek/groome/issues).